top of page

 So, figuratively, this song (mele) expresses a story of love and distance — “the hala belongs to Naue, but the woman to Puna” — implying lovers separated by islands, with Kīlauea’s crater (fire) representing the intensity or consequence of that love.

-Ka 'ula is adorned by the sea
+Ka ʻUla is adorn by the sea

-In the calm, the gentle rain falls
+In the stillness, the gentle rain falls clean

-The pandanus trees of Naue drink from the sea
+The pandanus trees of Naue sigh

-The hala belongs to Naue, the woman belongs to Puna
+And the woman to Puna forevermore

 Chorus: